 Anxiety and depression are two mental health conditions that are rocking the US in some major ways.

-To make matters worse, many people who suffer from anxiety will also experience depression.
+To make matters worse, many people who suffer from anxiety also experience depression.
 Nearly 50% of those seen by medical and mental health providers for anxiety also show signs of depression.
 Anxiety disorders take many forms and affect those suffering in a variety of ways.
 Moreover, both anxiety and depression stress the body’s immune system putting the sufferer at greater risk for infections and disease.
 When it rains, it pours.

-Anxiety and depression aren’t isolated from each other or limited to just teens or adults – they can be found in older adults and children as well.
+Anxiety and depression aren’t isolated from each other or limited to just teens or young adults – they can be found in older adults and children as well.

 Among older adults, for example, General Anxiety Disorder is the most commonly diagnosed and treated anxiety disorder and is usually associated with a fall or an acute illness.